What You Need to Know About Shipping, Receiving, or Traffic Clerk

 Time Management: Managing one’s own time and the time of others.

-Job Outlook for Shipping, Receiving, and Traffic Clerks
+Job Opportunities for Shipping, Receiving, and Traffic Clerks

-There were about 681,400 jobs for Shipping, Receiving, or Traffic Clerk in 2016 (in the United States).
+In 2016, there was an estimated number of 681,400 jobs in the United States for Shipping, Receiving, or Traffic Clerk.
 There is little to no growth in job opportunities for Shipping, Receiving, or Traffic Clerk.
 The BLS estimates 67,200 yearly job openings in this field.

 The states with the most job growth for Shipping, Receiving, or Traffic Clerk are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Maine, New Mexico, or Delaware.
 These states have the worst job growth for this type of profession.